 State expenditures.
-The initiative decreases expenditures in state departments and institutions of higher education by up to \$256.2 million in FY 2018-19 and \$322.7 million in FY 2019-20.
+The initiative decreases expenditures in state departments by up to \$256.2 million in FY 2018-19 and \$322.7 million in FY 2019-20.
 Additionally, implementation of the initiative will create new department expenditures of up to \$3.6 million in FY 2018-19, with ongoing expenditures of up to \$880,000.
-These expenditures include tracking and verifying registered charities that are recipients of fine revenue and updating existing software.
+The expenditures include tracking and verifying registered charities that are recipients of fine revenue and updating existing software.